SophieDufrane/redeemit-platform/README.md

     </details>

 - **Manage Employee Profiles**
-  - Admins can update employee profiles, including first and last names, and points balances.
+  - Admins can update employee profiles, including points balances, first and last names.
   - Admins can view and modify redemption records to see who ordered what items, in which quantity.
     <details>
       <summary>Panel - Employee Profile List</summary>